Archive

 • Most of what I have used them for, I should be putting in an Issue Tracking / Work Item Tracking system.

-• User Tasks are not stored in version control; therefore, other developers cannot see them and I lose them if I delete my local working environment.
+• User Tasks are not stored in version control; therefore, other developers cannot see them and I lose them if I ever move or delete my local working environment.

 Let me spend a moment longer on that last bullet, because I think that’s an important point.

 User Tasks are stored in the developer’s *.suo file, which is not stored in source control by default (nor should it be).
-The *.suo file contains user-specific settings, such as the state of the Solution Explorer, which should not be shared across developers or environments.
-When another developer opens a solution for the first time, a new *.suo file is created automatically.
+The *.suo file contains user-specific preferences, such as the state of the Solution Explorer, which should not be shared across developers.
+When another developer opens a solution for the first time, a new *.suo file will be created automatically.

 This leads us to Code Comments, which are much more useful.
-Code comments are literally comments in your code have are prefaced with a pre-defined tag.
+Code comments are literally comments in your code (hence the name) that have been prefaced with a pre-defined keyword.
 Creating code comments is a very straight-forward activity:

 'VB.NET